frc5806/Reference/PracticeProblems.md

 ## Computer Vision Problems

-Feel free to find code examples on line.
-Much of what these problems are testing is your ability to install software, familiarize yourself with a library, and follow online tutorials.
+For this section, feel free to find code examples online and search up things like "tracking a tenis ball with OpenCV".
+What these problems are largely testing is your ability to install software, familiarize yourself with a library, and follow online tutorials.

 ### Tracking a ball